snowplow/snowplowanalytics.com/_posts/2018-07-30-use-glue-and-athena-with-snowplow-data/index.md

 In the `Map the source columns to target columns` accept the default (you should see a 1-1 mapping of all the fields) mapping and click `Next`.

-Finally review and click "Save job and edit script".
+Finally review and click `Save job and edit script`.

 The screen should then look like this: